mixu/markdown-styles/readme.md

 `--layout` specifies the layout to use.

+Note: the layout can also be a specific file.
+In this case, that file is used as the template, and if a `./assets/` directory exists in the same location as the layout, it is copied to the output directory.
+For example:

+      generate-md --layout ./layout/page.html --output ./test/

 `--input` specifies the input directory (default: `./input/`).

 `--output` specifies the output directory (default: `./output/`).